deadbok/groenholdt.net/content/Computers/RaspberryPi/MediaTek-MT7601-USB-WIFI-on-the-Raspberry-Pi/MediaTek-MT7601-USB-WIFI-on-the-Raspberry-Pi.md

 2015 August update
 ------------------

-There are now a couple of alternative drivers, and from kernel 4.2 on of them is included.
+There are now a couple of alternative drivers, and an in kernel one, from 4.2 on.

  Kernel version       | URL
  ---------------------|--------